-Finally, in his final point Garibaldo presented a series of tables with the pieces of cedar and hardwood required for the two 60-guns ships-of-the-line.
-In addition to the description of each part, these tables included the number needed of each, and the break-down of prices for on-site work and hauling, as well as total price.
-The prices suggested by Garibaldo follow Don Francisco Franquis de Alfaro’s above noted contract (Table 49).
+Finally, in his final point, Garibaldo presented a series of tables with the pieces of cedar and hardwood required for the two 60-gun ships-of-the-line.
+In addition to the description of each part, these tables included the number needed for each, and the breakdown of prices for on-site work and hauling, as well as the total price.
+The prices suggested by Garibaldo follow Don Francisco Franquis de Alfaro’s above-noted contract (Table 49).